Cpoing/ratemyhall/README.md

+# Installation

+Rename the .env_default in client and root directory to .env.
+Then change the values to your domain name.
+Make sure to create an A record and point the domain to your machine IP address

+Run the following in order:
+- ```docker compose build --no-cache```
+- ```docker compose up -d```

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.